 Note: The above guide is based on industry standards and can vary depending on the manufacturer.

-How to adjust the hat a little
+How to adjust a hat

-All the hats in our shop have a band around the inside of the hat so that you can put a Velcro fastener inside to correct small size differences.
+All the hats in our shop have a band lining the inside of the hat so that you may put a Velcro fastener inside to correct small size differences.
 This can allow the hat to be reduced up to one size down.
 You may also find hats in our shop that have an elastic band on the inside to adjust the size.

-Now that you know the size of your hat, you just need to choose the model.
+Now that you know the size of your hat, you just need to choose the model!

-At Latin's Hand you will find hats for men and hats for women in different types, styles and color tones to match your outfit for all kinds of occasions.
+At Latin's Hand, you will find hats for men and hats for women in different types, styles and color tones to match your outfit for all kinds of occasions.
 You can browse the huge range of hats available on the website.
 Once you've chosen your specific hat size, your new, perfectly fitted favorite hat is only a few clicks away!